You’re completely engaged in the music. The notes are rolling effortlessly off your fingertips and you feel the rhythm deeply.

 “What if no one claps?”

-The practice room is where we sort all of these things out; in practice, we prepare the music with quality repetitions, work out the problem areas, give ourselves cues to remember different elements of our songs, develop our muscle memory, etc. We dig into the material deeply and we polish it to the best of our abilities.
+The practice room is where you sort all of these things out.
+That’s where you punch the clock with quality reps, work out the problem areas, develop your muscle memory, etc. You dig into the material and polish it to the best of your abilities.

-The performance, however, is where you let go and let ‘er rip, even if that performance is just for you!
-When we play, we have to flip the switch in our mind from practice mode to performance mode.
-If we can learn to relax and allow our performances to come alive, they will, no matter the audience.
+The performance, however, is where you let go and let ‘er rip.
+When you play, you have to flip the switch in your mind from practice mode to performance mode.
+That means less thinking and more trusting your preparation.

 Care a Little Less